Mukumbaa/myCommands/README.md

 #### `void str_cat(String *dest, const String src, int index)`

 Perform a concatenation of the content of two String structure.
-This modify the first String structure given.
+This modify the first given String structure.
 Takes also an index, the content of the second String will go from the index given of the first String.
-If the value of index is less or greater of the sum of the two String, will perform the simple concatenation at the end of the first String.
+If the value of index is less or greater of the sum of the two Strings, will perform the simple concatenation at the end of the first String.

 **Parameters:**<br />